dkhlystov/yii2-uploadimage/README.md

 By default, all images will be uploaded to `/upload` directory in your web root.
 If you want to change it, use `uploadPath` property.
 To set this path globally use `uploadPath` property in application module.

+To restrict the size of files uploaded by user, use `maxFileSize` property.
+Set in megabytes.
+To set its globally use `maxFileSize` property in application module.

 You can change image quality (for JPEG only) by setting `quality` property.
 Default quality is **80**.

 You can specify custom error messages with proprties: